Jonathanogbonna/Cybersecurity-portfolio/network-analysis/wireshark-analysis.md

 ## Analysis & Findings

-During the analysis, the following observations were made:
+During the analysis, DNS traffic was isolated using Wireshark display filters.
+The capture revealed multiple DNS queries and responses to external domains, including services associated with Microsoft and cloud infrastructure providers.

+Key observations include:

-* Repeated DNS queries to external domains
+- Frequent DNS queries to external domains such as Microsoft-related services, indicating normal system background activity.
-* Multiple HTTP requests to unknown or unverified servers
-* Unusual traffic patterns that may indicate suspicious behaviour
-* Potential indicators of abnormal network communication
+- Presence of multicast DNS (mDNS) traffic, commonly used for local network service discovery.
+- Encrypted traffic protocols such as TLS and QUIC observed in the broader capture, indicating secure communications.
+- TCP reset (RST) packets detected, suggesting normal connection termination behaviour rather than malicious activity.

+No clear indicators of compromise were identified; however, the analysis demonstrates how unusual patterns or unknown domains could be flagged for further investigation in a real-world SOC environment.

 ---